realplatanopapi/mariopabon.com/_posts/2016-11-01-python-for-javascript-developers.md

 ### [Dictionaries](https://docs.python.org/3/tutorial/datastructures.html#dictionaries)

 Dictionaries are associative arrays, similar to objects in JavaScript.
-In fact, dictionaries can be declared with JSON syntax:
+In fact, dictionaries can be declared with a JSON-like syntax:

 ```python
 # Dictionaries in python